safellama/plexiglass/README.md

 ### DNN Module: Simple Usage

-A simple way to test a model's robustness to adversarial attacks is to call `test_robustness`, which outputs a model's accuracy before and after the attack.
+A simple way to test a deep neural network's robustness to adversarial attacks is to call `test_robustness`, which outputs a DNN's accuracy before and after the attack.

 ```python
 import torch